NorthernWidget/ALog/README.md

   // If you are using a standard Arduino board (i.e. not a full ALog data logger)
   // and are not using the Arduino shield, you will have to set the proper pins for
-  // the indicator LED (defualts to 9) and the SD card and RTC power (default to -1
+  // the indicator LED (defaults to 9) and the SD card and RTC power (default to -1
   // to be inactive in the case of constant power supply; set these to the same
   // value if there is just one switch for both of these).
   // Replace "_pin" with your desired pin number, and uncomment the relevant line(s).